BioJulia/PopGen.jl/docs/workingwithpopdata/accessingelements.md

   Populations: 17
 ```

 Now that we have nancycats loaded in, we can use standard Julia accessor conventions to view the elements within our PopData.
-The DataFrames uses the convention `PopData.sampleinfo.colname` to directly access the columns we want.
+The DataFrames uses the convention `dataframe.colname` to directly access the columns we want.

 ## The metadata (data about the data)
 Some critical information about the data is front-loaded into a PopData object to eliminate constantly getting these values in calculations.